 New Video Featuring New York State Attorney General Letitia James Highlights the Power of Democratic Attorneys General and the Power of Voters in the Fight for Reproductive Rights

-— The Democratic Attorneys General Association (DAGA) announced today the committee will only endorse candidates who support the right to access abortion and publicly commit to protecting reproductive rights.The new candidate requirement is the first-of-its-kind for any Democratic campaign committee, reinforcing the commitment of the organization, and its Democratic Attorney General leadership, to protecting reproductive health care for all people, not just a privileged few.
+Washington, D.C.— The Democratic Attorneys General Association (DAGA) announced today the committee will only endorse candidates who support the right to access abortion and publicly commit to protecting reproductive rights.The new candidate requirement is the first-of-its-kind for any Democratic campaign committee, reinforcing the commitment of the organization, and its Democratic Attorney General leadership, to protecting reproductive health care for all people, not just a privileged few.
 There are 12 state Attorneys General seats on the map in 2020.

 “As the battle for reproductive rights unfolds at the ballot box, in statehouses, and courtrooms across this country, there is no group of elected officials better positioned to lead the fight for our rights than state Attorneys General,” said DAGA Co-Chair Oregon AG Ellen Rosenblum.
 “That is why electing Democratic AGs who are committed to protecting reproductive freedom, especially for the most vulnerable communities, has never been more important.”

 Starting with the 2020 AG Elections, candidates seeking DAGA’s endorsement and support will need to demonstrate their commitment to standing with the majority of Americans who support the right to access abortion.
 This means DAGA will only provide financial support, activate digital tools, and engage strategic partners for candidates who publicly commit to protecting the fundamental right that everyone should be able to make their own decision about their health care, including abortion.
 As part of the next steps on this announcement, Alexis McGill Johnson Acting President and CEO of Planned Parenthood Action Fund, will join DAGA at their Winter Policy Conference later this week.